machine mastery

 Taste Profile

-• Missing sweetness - No caramel or chocolate notes
+• Zero sweetness—none of those caramel or chocolate notes you’re chasing

 Shot Characteristics